 For the Mobility Impaired

-Because of its age, the building that houses the Academy's museum has a number of barriers to visitors with mobility impairment.
+The main building that houses the Academy is wheelchair accessible, but because of its age, it can be difficult to navigate for visitors with mobility impairment.
 The following should help:

 - Visitors with wheelchairs are welcome to enter through our barrier-free entrance located on 19th Street.